 Our obstacle course for dogs involves jumps, ramps, tunnels, hoops and more, all with instructions – a fun way to embed their training.
-You’ll find the dog activity trail along the edge and bottom of the picnic field at Thorndon South.
+You’ll find the dog activity trail, built by Thorndon Guardians, along the edge and bottom of the picnic field at Thorndon South.

 You can fish at Old Hall Pond in Thorndon South, with a day ticket from the Rangers that patrol the lakes, from 8am until 30 minutes before park closing, all year round.

 Day tickets are £6 per rod or £3 concession – proof of eligibility required.

 You must have an Environment Agency rod licence and no more than two rods.